mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/storage/host-volume/index.md

 Assuming that there is a volume on the host `/path/to/data` where your data resides and ownership of this volume is `1000:1000` that means User ID is 1000 and Group ID is also 1000.

-<p class="message--note"><strong>NOTE: </strong> The User/Group ID should be decided at the initial install of the service, specially User ID.
+<p class="message--important"><strong>NOTE: </strong> The User/Group ID should be decided at the initial install of the service, specially User ID.
 We will not be able to change it for the running service.</p>

 To mount this volume into the service, configuration would be as follows: